 3. Share their posts with links on any social media platform.

 If you see the writer in your life share a piece they wrote on their Facebook page, why not like it?
 It’s as easy as a click.
 On Facebook, your simple ‘click’ shifts the algorithms increasing the exposure of the writer’s post- expanding the possible readership of the writer’s work!
-Just one click, and you have impacted those words.
+Just one click and you have impacted those words and benefited the person you want to support.

 If you take it a step further, you could click on that link and read their piece, then comment on that article- either on the site or on Facebook.
 This shifts the algorithms in the writer’s favor even more!
 With your like and your comment, you have made a difference.